 - Bacalhau – The main seafood establishment located along the Douro River that serves up lots of bacalhau (dried salted codfish) dishes.

 - Bao Boa Asian – The cocktails and Asian food here is amazing.
-They have pho, or Vietnamese noodle soup, that is super tasty.
+They have pho, or Vietnamese noodle soup, which is super tasty.

 - Bocalhoeiro Vila Nova de Gaia